Free IP Sniffer with PRTG

-- Analyzes packet headers & filters traffic by IP addresses
+- Analyze packet headers & filters traffic by IP addresses

-- Displays IP traffic data in customizable graphs
+- Display IP traffic data in customizable graphs

-- Sounds the alarm in the event of IP anomalies
+- Get real-time alerts in the event of IP anomalies

-Custom alerts and data visualization make it easy to monitor, identify, and prevent IP traffic issues.
+Custom alerts and data visualization let you quickly identify and prevent IP traffic issues.

 Single IP sniffers vs. all-in-one network monitoring tools